regisftm/owasp-toronto/demo/05-security-policy.md

 # 5 - Protect Your Application with **Security Policies**

 ## Security Policy design

-===
-Kubernetes provides a framework for defining and applying policies to your cluster, but it is up to the administrator to create and enforce those policies.
-However, on its own, Kubernetes doesn't enforce these policies, and it delegates this to the container networking interface (CNI) plugin.
+Kubernetes provides a framework for defining and applying policies to your cluster; however, it is up to the administrator to create and enforce those policies.
+Yet, on its own, Kubernetes doesn't enforce these policies.
+It delegates this to the container networking interface (CNI) plugin.

-One of the key default behaviors in Kubernetes is that all pods are allowed to communicate with each other by default.
-This means that if a pod is running a vulnerable application, other pods in the same cluster may also be at risk.
-To mitigate this risk, it is recommended to create network policies that restrict the traffic between pods based on their labels.
-However, this behavior changes to a default deny the moment that you add a policy to your cluster.
-When a network policy is added to a Kubernetes cluster, it overrides the default allow-all behavior and enforces the rules (with the help of your CNI) defined in the policy.
-This means that if a pod tries to communicate with another pod that is not explicitly allowed by the policy, the communication will be denied.
+One of the default behaviours in Kubernetes is that all pods are allowed to communicate with each other.
+It means that if a pod runs a vulnerable application, other pods in the same cluster may also be at risk.
+To mitigate this risk, it is advisable to create network policies that restrict traffic between pods based on their labels.
+However, when you create a network policy, it changes the default behaviour to deny all traffic except what is explicitly allowed by the policy (with the assistance of your CNI).
+This implies that if a pod attempts to communicate with another pod not explicitly permitted by the policy, the communication will be denied.

 ### Policy structure